 - Pathologic - a murmur present when a cat has a structural change in the heart

 Tests Needed With a Heart Murmur

-Depending on the your cat's age, the grade of the murmur or other symptoms present, your cat's veterinarian may as for additional testing.
+Depending on your cat's age, the grade of the murmur or other symptoms present, your cat's veterinarian may as for additional testing.

 Many kittens will have an innocent heart murmur when they are seen for one of their first check-ups.
-Your veterinarian will likely listen for the murmur at another visit.
-If it persists, of if the grade increases, then further testing for congenital heart diseases may be needed.
+Your veterinarian will listen for the murmur at another visit.
+If it persists, or if the grade increases, then further testing for congenital heart diseases may be needed.
 If the murmur goes away as your kitten grows, then no other testing will be needed.

 For an adult cat, it can be tough to determine whether a heart murmur indicates a medical problem that needs treatment.
 If your cat has other signs of illness, such as weight loss, poor appetite, vomiting, or increased thirst, your veterinarian may recommend tests like a blood profile or a series of x-rays.
 This can help to determine if your cat has any non-cardiac problems that could cause a functional murmur.

 If your cat has any heavy breathing, this could indicate a build-up of fluid in the chest from congestive heart failure.
 If your cat has a heart murmur accompanied by breathing problems, this makes it more likely that the murmur is pathologic.

 Many middle-aged or geriatric cats will develop a form of heart disease called cardiomyopathy.
 An x-ray can be helpful, but it only evaluates the overall size of the heart.
 The best way to evaluate the heart for structural changes like cardiomyopathy is with an ultrasound.
 When an ultrasound of the heart is done, this is called an echocardiogram.
 This is a specialized test and your veterinarian may refer your cat to a cardiologist if this is necessary.